ajhamdi/html_3dviewer/README.md

 # Light 3D Viewer ( HTML component)
 An html component to view your 3D files of types: `obj`, `3ds`, `stl`, `ply`, `gltf`, `3dm`, `fbx`.

-1- pload your 3D file to any server ( e.g. on github).
+1- Upload your 3D file to any server ( e.g. on github).

-2- Use the following html component with replacing `MODEL_URL` with your 3D file url.
+2- Use the following html component with replacing `MODEL_URL` with your 3D file URL.

 ```
 <iframe